kawaicheung/naming-things/manuscript/01_Intro.md

 Migrate is misleading.
 Using that word in the application copy might make customers apprehensive about their existing data.
 Using that word in code might confuse future developers.

-So, next, I think about replacing migration with _copy_.
+I contemplate replacing migration with _copy_.
 It's clear that copying doesn't mean removing the original.
 But, this isn't quite right either.
 As I mentioned earlier, this data transfer isn't a literal copy.
 There are some things that don't translate perfectly, or at all.
 Copying also seems like a fast, mindless operation--a simple `CTRL+C` `CTRL+V` exercise.
 That's not what this is.

 I told Mike about my conundrum.
 Immediately, he suggested using the word _import_ instead.
 Ah hah!